Journey to the End of the World 》Summary & Exercise | Tishani Doshi | Neb English Support

 Numbers Second: Human Impact

-Number Third: Walk on the Ocean.
+Number Third: Walk on the Ocean

 The writer begins with the journey to Antarctica.
-According to her, her programme was called "Students on Ice."
+According to her, her programme was called "Students on Ice".
 That program was led by Canadian professor Geoff Green.
 There were altogether 52 members in that program.
 According to the writer, she started her journey in Madras.
 It began 13.09 degrees north of the equator in Madras.
 From Madras, it took a hundred hours for her to reach Antarctica via car, aeroplane, and a Russian vessel called Akademik Shokalskiy.
 In her journey, she crossed nine time zones, six checkpoints, three bodies of water, and at least as many ecospheres.

 When they reached Antarctica, she felt quite relieved to find a white landscape around her and an uninterrupted blue horizon.
 She was even quite surprised by the fact that there was once a time when India and Antarctica were geographically connected.
 Next, the writer starts talking about a part of history related to Antarctica.
 According to the writer, six hundred and fifty million years ago, both India and Antarctica were on the same continent called Gondwana.
 The situation on that continent was quite different then.
 There were no humans at all.
 The climate of the Gondwana continent was warmer due to the variety of flora (plants) and fauna (animals) there.
 The Gondwana continent flourished for 500 million years until the dinosaurs became extinct and human beings came into existence.
 After that, the supercontinent Gondwana was divided into multiple parts.
 Antarctica only remained on the Gondwana continent, which moved towards the bottom of the earth at the South Pole.
 Due to the high, cold temperatures, Antarctica started changing into an ice mass.
 From that period up until now, there has been no record of human settlement in Antarctica due to the extreme coldness.
 Later on, the writer starts talking about the importance of the Antarctic continent.
 According to her, Antarctica is an integral part of our history.
 It is the right place to learn about our history of origin, the present, and even the future.
 Antarctica is the best place to research and understand mountain ranges, low-elevation continents, ozone, and carbon evolution and extinction.
 Antarctica is capable of providing surprising insight into the future.